Madhumithra-R/Madhumithra-R/README.md

 ### 🧑‍💻 About Me

-A zealous **Computer Science & Engineering** student passionate about **Web technologies** and **ERP Solutions**.
-Eager to work on applied research projects, gain exposure to advancements, and contribute to real-world applications in these domains.
+Passionate **Computer Science & Engineering** student crafting impactful solutions at the intersection of **Web Development**, **AI/ML**, and **IoT**.
+Driven by curiosity, clean architecture, and daily learning.
+Turning ideas into production-ready digital experiences.

 </div>